rabanti-github/yaca/README.md

 ## Introduction

-YACA is another approach to introduce Collections to TypeScript / JavaScript like known in Java, C# or other object-oriented programming languages.
+YACA is another approach to introduce collections to TypeScript / JavaScript like known in Java, C# or other object-oriented programming languages.
 There are other approaches, but sometimes, small things regarding the convenience are missing.
+YACA provides (among common methods like add, remove or clear) a big variety of different non-standard methods, such as swapping of values, lookup of values according to a list of keys, or sorting of lists based on predefined or user-defined comparison methods.
+YACA is fully tested with hundred of assertions and a code coverage of 100%.

 [![Coverage Status](https://coveralls.io/repos/github/rabanti-github/yaca/badge.svg?branch=master)](https://coveralls.io/github/rabanti-github/yaca?branch=master)
 ![npm](https://img.shields.io/npm/v/yaca.svg?maxAge=86400)